-The County's elected and appointed officials considered many factors when setting the fiscal year 2023 budget and tax rates.
+The County's elected and appointed officials considered many factors when setting the fiscal year 2024 budget and tax rates.
 Some key items that should be noted are as follows:

-- 1. Mineral and related taxable values had a drastic increase this year while agricultural values went down.
-Local real and personal property taxable values were slightly higher this year.
-Overall, taxable valuations increased approximately 33.0% from last year's figures.
-During the 2023 budget, the Commissioners Court decreased the tax rate by \$0.234/\$100 valuation, but because of overall increased values raised slightly more taxes overall due to continuing increases in required mandates from the State of Texas. - 2.
-General Fund revenues, as well as Road and Bridge Fund revenues will be slightly higher again this year.
-However, due to continued mandated increases in Courthouse Security, indigent defense costs, and other issues, expenditures are budgeted to increase. - 3.
-The budget allows for 53 full-time positions (including elected officials) and 13 part-time positions, just a slight difference from last year's budget.
-The County Judge operated his office with a part-time Assistant, and the Treasurer utilized a part-time assistant for a part of the year, also.
+- 1. Mineral and related taxable values saw another increase this year while agricultural values went down slightly.
+Local real and personal property taxable values were also a bit lower this year.
+Overall, taxable valuations increased approximately 31.0% from last year's figures.
+During the 2024 budget, the Commissioners Court increased the tax rate by \$0.1086/\$100 valuation, which included a portion of an unused incremental increase allowed by the State.
+Because overall values increased also, the County raised more necessary taxes overall due to continuing increases in required mandates from the State of Texas. - 2.
+General Fund revenues, as well as Road and Bridge Fund revenues will both be higher again this year.
+However, due to continued mandated increases in indigent defense costs, family law cases and other issues, expenditures are also budgeted to increase. - 3.
+The budget allows for 53 full-time positions (including elected officials) and 13 part-time positions.
+The County Judge operated his office with a part-time Assistant, and the Treasurer worked alone in his office.

-- 4. Capital expenditures in the 2023 Road & Bridge Fund anticipate the replacement of 2 motor graders again this year.
+- 4. Capital expenditures are much less in the 2024 Road & Bridge Fund Budget as there are no anticipated road grader purchases.
+One Commissioner whose grader is in rotation to be replaced has opted to delay that expenditure for another year.
 The Commissioners Court has determined that keeping motor graders longer than the warranty period results in higher overall costs due to market factors affecting trade allowances.
 It seems that factory governmental pricing breaks follow the machine for a period of time, making them more attractive to independent contractors if they are traded within that period.
 Continuing to operate the graders past the warranty period also exposes the County to the monetary risk of major repairs in addition to the downtime involved.
-The Court also included a plan to lease 5 new patrol vehicles for the Sheriff's department, which was not possible last year due to unavailability of vehicles. - 5.
+With the addition of Senate Bill 22, which is a grant for increases in law enforcement salaries and safety equipment the county may be able to purchase an additional patrol vehicle through those funds in 2024. - 5.
 The oil industry in our area has had successful years, but continues to be very unpredictable, as has been the agriculture industry.
 Even with the addition of a windfarm in the County, these two industries remain the largest parts of our local business activity and the uncertainty that goes along with them makes it a challenge to accurately predict long-term economic and population numbers for Cochran County.
-The release of 2020 census figures confirmed that the population of Cochran County is declining, and current estimates show another slight decrease in the past year.
+The population of Cochran County is continuing to decline, and current estimates show another slight decrease in this year.
 Efforts to help strengthen and expand existing business and industry are largely invisible, and progress in the area of economic development seems to be limited.
+The County is also limited in its revenue sources.